-As a property and share investor for more than 20 years, I believe the use of gearing (borrowing) can be a legitimate means to purchase assets, but gearing is not an investment in itself: it is simply a means to invest with associated costs and extra risk.
+As a property and share investor for 30 years, I believe the use of borrowing can be a legitimate means to purchase assets, but gearing is not an investment in itself: it is simply a means to invest with associated costs and extra risk.

 Over the years, I have spoken to thousands of Australians about super and finance and they share their stories with me about good and bad investments.
 I’ll share one horror story with you about the misunderstandings that sometimes follow the fascination with packaged borrowing products.

-During the months following the GFC, a woman in her fifties explained to me that she had a margin loan and it hadn’t performed that well.
+During the months following the Global Financial Crisis (GFC), a woman in her fifties explained to me that she had a margin loan and it hadn’t performed that well.
 (A margin loan is a borrowing arrangement to purchase shares, and the shares are used as security for the loan.
 SMSFs cannot use margin loans.)

 My investment alarm bell was ringing loudly in my head when I asked her what she had invested in with her borrowed money.
 She responded: “A margin loan of course.
 I always wanted to have a margin loan”.